Onavo buy to boost Facebook's plan to widen Internet access

 Onavo has raised $13 million in venture capital, according to Calcalist.
 Its investors are Sequoia Capital, Magma Venture Partners, Horizons Ventures and Motorola Mobility Ventures.

-Onavo will keep its Israeli offices, making this the first time Facebook will run a research and development center in Israel, according to the Haaretz news website.
+Onavo will keep its Israeli offices, making this the first time Facebook will run a research and development centre in Israel, according to the Haaretz news website.

 When Facebook acquired Israeli companies Snaptu in 2011 and Face.com in 2012, it transferred the employees to its own offices in California, where Onavo already has offices.